toolani/go-translation-api/README.md

 #### serve
 Starts the Translation API HTTP server using the settings defined in the config file.

+Any changes to translations via the HTTP API will cause the related XLIFF files to be re-exported immediately after the change is successfully committed to the database.

 #### import
 Imports the content of the XLIFF files from the config file's `xliff.import_path` into the database.
 See the notes above regarding the expected file naming convention.